Discover more about current and recent research projects in the School of Literatures, Languages and Cultures.

 LLC team: Dr Natalie Ferris (Principal Investigator; Leverhulme Trust Early Career Fellow)

-For new parents with limited English-proficiency (LEP), it is often difficult to access adequate information about perinatal care in their own language(s), which greatly contributes to poor maternal outcomes.
-This project examines informed consent during pregnancy, labour and birth for parents with LEP in Scotland, many of whom are recently-arrived refugees and asylum seekers.
-Co-led by academics in Translation Studies (Dr Şebnem Susam-Saraeva, University of Edinburgh) and Midwifery (Dr Jenny Patterson, Edinburgh Napier University), the project’s main objective is to understand informed consent from an interdisciplinary perspective.
+New parents with limited English-proficiency (LEP) often find it difficult to access adequate information about perinatal care in their own language(s), which greatly contributes to poor maternal outcomes.
+This project examined informed consent during pregnancy, labour and birth for parents with LEP in Scotland, many of whom are recently-arrived refugees and asylum seekers.
+Co-led by academics in Translation Studies (Dr Şebnem Susam-Saraeva, University of Edinburgh) and Midwifery (Dr Jenny Patterson, Edinburgh Napier University), the project’s main objective was to understand informed consent from an interdisciplinary perspective.

-Through a series of expert focus groups and interactive workshops, the project aims to create an environment where the concept of informed consent in multilingual and multicultural settings in Scottish maternity services can be viewed through fresh eyes and from multiple points of view.
-Participants will be drawn from diverse research and practice backgrounds, including midwifery, translating and interpreting, medical anthropology, biomedicine, and other forms of healthcare.
-Findings will be shared through a colloquium, international peer-reviewed publications, and practice-based events for midwives and interpreters.
+Through a series of expert focus groups and interactive workshops, the project created an environment where the concept of informed consent in multilingual and multicultural settings in Scottish maternity services could be viewed through fresh eyes and from multiple points of view.
+Participants were drawn from diverse research and practice backgrounds, including midwifery, translating and interpreting, medical anthropology, biomedicine, and other forms of healthcare.
+Findings were shared through a one-day online colloquium in October 2022, and three practice-based events for midwives and interpreters, including an episode of the Maternity and Midwifery Forum's podcast, Maternity & Midwifery Hour.
+International peer-reviewed publications are in production.

-Funded by a Research Workshop Grant from the Royal Society of Edinburgh (RSE) as part of the RSE Research Awards programme: January 2022 to December 2022
+Funded by a Research Workshop Grant from the Royal Society of Edinburgh (RSE) as part of the RSE Research Awards programme: January 2022 - December 2022

 LLC team: Dr Şebnem Susam-Saraeva (Principal Investigator)